buraksekili/buraksekili.github.io/content/articles/client-k8s-indexing.md

       name: "myapp-staging-conf"
 ```

-The desired behaviour in your mind is that whenever a ConfigMap specified via
-`spec.config.configMapRef.name` is updated, your MyApp needs to reflect those changes.
-In order to achieve this, MyApp needs to watch for ConfigMap resources.
+When a ConfigMap specified via `spec.config.configMapRef.name` is updated, MyApp should reflect those changes.
+To achieve this, MyApp needs to watch ConfigMap resources.

-The rough initialization of MyApp controller will look like the following:
+A basic initialization of the MyApp controller looks like this:

 ```go
 ctrl.NewControllerManagedBy(mgr).